-In a traditional small-core-and-tons-of-extensions model, code will die off on its own by a lack of interest.
-In the wiki way, the community must proactively do housecleaning.
+In a traditional small-core-and-tons-of-extensions model, code will die off on its own by lack of interest.
+In a wiki way, the community must proactively do housecleaning.
 This is much like wiki pages, which should be re-factored, deleted or merged.
-Please see: Endangered Features.
+Please see: dev:Endangered Features